mvasilkov/OpenBalkans/README.md

 | Re | PostRef | No | Reply to a post (In-Reply-To)
 | Upd | PostRef | No | Update a post

+ObjectId is used as a datetime and a nonce.
+Don't reuse ObjectId.

+When updating a post, don't change the Re field.

+Posts are equal when their PostRefs are equal.

 #### Post Encoding

 | Encoding | Što